git/git.github.io/rev_news/drafts/edition-97.md

   Peff then sent
-  [a regular small patch series](https://lore.kernel.org/git/Y+vVFFCRem6t4IGM@coredump.intra.peff.net/) based on his previous patch which fixed a leak and made the changes easier to follow.
+  [a regular small patch series](https://lore.kernel.org/git/Y+vVFFCRem6t4IGM@coredump.intra.peff.net/) based on his previous patch, which fixed a leak and made the changes easier to follow.

   Junio and Eric reviewed the series and then discussed with Peff a bug